bwharris1125/CS7319_Homework3/chapter_notes/fundamentals_of_architecture.md

 ## Chapter 10: Layered Architecture Style

+### Layered Architecture Summary
 The Layered Architecture _(n-tiered)_ - standard for most applications, because of simplicity, familiarity, and low cost.
+However, this is at the trade-off of modulatiry, maintainability, depoloyment, and scalability.
 The style also falls into several architectural anti-patterns (architecture by implication, accidental architecture).

-Most layered architectures consist of 4 standard layers: presentation, business, persistence, and database.
+Most layered architectures are devided by a well-defined set of responsibilities.
+A common example of these functions are: presentation, business, persistence, and database.

 The layered architecture is a technically partitioned architecture (as opposed to domain-partitioned architecture).
 Groups of components, rather than being grouped by domain, are grouped by their technical role in the architecture.
 As a